-We will only accept applications and support materials online.
-Support materials such as tech riders may be uploaded on line within the application.
+Applications and support materials are only accepted online.
+Support materials such as tech riders may be uploaded within the application.
 IPAY will accept video as either a YouTube or Vimeo web-based link.
 Please set the link to PUBLIC, or provide a password in your application.

 How many applications are received each year and how many companies showcase?

-We generally receive 120–150 applications.
-Approximately 18 companies Showcase plus up to an additional 12 companies receive an opportunity for a low-tech 10 minute Spotlight or excerpt of their piece.
+IPAY generally receives 120–150 applications.
+Approximately 10 companies Showcase plus up to an additional 14 companies receive an opportunity for Show & Tell Spotlight.

 When does the committee meet?

-The Selection Committee will meet June 14–16, 2017 in Madison, Wisconsin to review applications for Showcase 2018.
+The Selection Committee will meet June 20–22, 2018 in Philadelphia, PA to review applications for Showcase 2019.
 It is helpful if the contacts you list on your application are available during that time should we have questions.

 When will I hear if I've been selected to Showcase?

-We hope to notify artist/companies that have been selected to Showcase on or around July 7, 2017.
+IPAY will notify artist/companies that have been selected to Showcase in the middle of July 2018.
 Alternate and Spotlight artists will be contacted at a later date.